Encryption/signing of the request object

 Additional hardening of request object mechanism

-- In the client menu, navigate to Advanced > Security and tick Requires Request Object.
+- In the OIDC client menu, go to Advanced > Security and tick Requires Request Object to enable it.

 This mechanism can effectively prevent “replay attacks” when using request objects, as each request object token can only be used once.